ryan-smith-1/Multi-Timeframe-AutoTrader/README.md

 DEMA + SUPERTREND Strategy BTC bot.
 Built for coinbase but could work with more.
-Right now there is a version operating with the supertrend at 1 minute time frame (updating every 1 min) and DEMA at 200 days timeframe, and a copy version that is running supertrend at 15 minute time frame.
-Period of 12 and multiplier of 3 for the supertrend settings.
+Current supertrend settings are period of 12 and multiplier of 3

-Working Version: working-version.py is the most up to date version of the bot.
-Supertrend on 15 minutes timeframe, and supertrend calculation bugs fixed.
+Working Version: working-version.py is the most up to date version of the bot, but could include logic bugs in trading strategy/calculations

 Before Running/Installation -